cilium/community/SIG.md

 In the event that the SIG is inactive
 - after 3 or more months it SHOULD be retired
 - after 6 or more months it MUST be retired

-SIGs could be dissolved in the future if needed (for example, counter-productive, contradiction with Cilium Code of Conduct) at the discretion of the Committers.
+SIGs could also be dissolved if needed at the discretion of the Committers (for example, counter-productive, contradiction with Cilium Code of Conduct).